rmalongo/Classification-Data-Challenge/README.md

 # Classification-Data-Challenge
-Use machine learning models to suggest best strategy to increase sales of productX across the US - April 2020
+Use machine learning models to suggest best strategy for increasing sales of productX across the US - April 2020